hellybrine/netseer/README.md

 NetSeer runs locally and does **not** transmit data externally.
 No packets leave your network; no analytics are shared.
-For safety, avoid exposing the dashboard to the internet directly — use LAN or VPN access only.
+For safety, avoid exposing the dashboard to the internet directly; use LAN or VPN access only.

 ---